I Wanna Be Adored

 "I Wanna Be Adored" is a song by the British rock band the Stone Roses.
-It was the first track on their debut album, The Stone Roses, and was released as a single.
-The US release charted at number 18 on the Billboard Modern Rock chart in 1990.
-In 1991, the single was released in the UK, Germany and Japan featuring previously unreleased B-sides.
+It was the first track on their debut album, The Stone Roses, and was released as a single in the US in 1989.
+The single charted at number 18 on the Billboard Modern Rock chart in 1990.
+In 1991, the single was released in other parts of the world featuring previously unreleased B-sides.

+Physical copies of the single are no longer pressed and have become extremely difficult to obtain.

 Composition

 "I Wanna Be Adored" begins with a collage of sounds.
 The first instrument to enter is the bass guitar, which appears 40 seconds in.
 This is followed by two guitars, one of which plays a pentatonic scale riff.
 The bass drum enters at 1:13, and the main portion of the song begins at 1:30.

 The song is performed in the key of G. The song features two main sections: a four bar G–D–G–D–Em chord progression, followed by an eight-bar bridge that shifts from D to C repeatedly.
 The song's lyrics are minimalist, mainly consisting of the lines "I don't have/need to sell my soul/He's already in me" and the song's title repeated throughout the entire song.